radareorg/radare2-book/analysis/types.md

 type.LPFILETIME.pointto=_FILETIME
 ```

-This last field is not mandatory because some times the data structure
+This last field is not mandatory because sometimes the data structure
-internals will be property, and we will not have a clean representation for it.
+internals will be proprietary, and we will not have a clean representation for it.

 There is also one more optional entry: